Platform Installation with Helm Charts

 Use an External PostgreSQL Database in the JFrog Platform Installation

-Configure the JFrog Platform to use an external PostgreSQL database instead of the bundled PostgreSQL database.
+Configure the JFrog Platform to use an external PostgreSQL database instead of the bundled one.

 Create a values-external-postgresql.yaml file with the following YAML configuration.